Eschatologue/CM_wiki/docs/class/ranger/index.md

 To qualify for a new class, you must have a score of at least 13 in the primary ability of the new class and your current classes.

-- Gain the following traits from the Core Ranger Traits table: Hit Point Die, proficiency with Martial weapons, proficiency in one skill of your choice from the Ranger’s skill list, and training with Light and Medium armor and Shields.
+- Gain the following traits from the Core Ranger Traits table: Hit Point Die, proficiency with Martial weapons, proficiency in one skill of your choice from the Ranger’s skill list, and training with Light and Medium armour and Shields.
 - Gain the Ranger’s level 1 features, which are listed in the Ranger Features table.
 See the multiclassing rules in chapter 2 to determine your available spell slots.

 ## Ranger Class Features